blbrodie/blbrodie.github.io/_drafts/makefiles.md

 Let's consider the implications of the timestamp property.
 If a prerequisite's timestamp is newer than the target's timestamp, that means that the prerequisite was generated some time _after_ the time the target was generated.
-A prerequisite relations exists because something about the target *depends on* something about the prerequisite, therefore, if the prerequisite is newer, then we must have to regenerate the target, otherwise the target as it currently exists is outdated.
+A prerequisite relationship exists because something about the target *depends on* something about the prerequisite, therefore, if the prerequisite is newer, then we must have to regenerate the target, otherwise the target as it currently exists is outdated.